Sunnyshineshow/Sunnyshineshow/README.md

 ## You're visiting the profile of Sunnyshineshow

-Currently a security consultant, I spend my time studying cybersecurity and doing some (seems to be) nonsense projects that help with my daily life.
+Currently a security consultant, I spend my time studying cybersecurity and doing some (seems to be) nonsense projects that assist my daily life.

 Feel free to look around if you find anything interesting.